tom-howard/ros2/docs/course/extras/launch-files.md

 ## Introduction

-As we know from the work we've done in Assignment #1, ROS applications can be executed in two different ways:
+As we know from the work we've done in this course, ROS applications can be executed in two different ways:

 1. Using the `ros2 run` command: